April 3, 2025

 Say we want to set cookies for those visitors who have found our website via Google Ads.
 In that case, we need to create a trigger with the following settings.

-When a person clicks any Google ad, a destination URL contains ?gclid=XXXXXX.
+When a person clicks any Google ad, the destination URL contains ?gclid=XXXXXX.
 That’s the reason behind this trigger’s condition.

 Test The Cookie